Tropical Storm Octave (1983): Arizona

 Tropical Storm Octave also caused major flooding along the Gila River, which reached its highest discharge rates since 1906. and two of its tributaries, the San Francisco River and the San Pedro River.
 These rains devastated Clifton along the San Francisco River valley.
 Most of Clifton's 4,200 residents had to be evacuated due to flooding, where over 700 homes were destroyed.
 In addition, 86 of the town's 126 businesses were heavily damaged due to the floods.
 The Gila River near Clifton sustained its largest discharge rates since Clifton was founded.
 Along the Southern Francisco River, a peak discharge rate of 56,000 cuft was reported by meteorologists, which is 1.8 times greater than the previous record set by Hurricane Joanne during the 1972 Pacific hurricane season.

 Further south along the Gila River, major flooding was reported in extreme southeastern Arizona, where Octave was described as the worst flood in the area's history since 1916.
 In Willcox, a farming community 80 mi east of Tucson, residents armed with shovels and sandbags fought rising floodwaters after the Hooker Dam, an earthen dam 35 mi north of Willcox, burst, preventing further destruction.
 The cities of Nogales and Tubac, near the Mexican border, was without power and water for two days following the storm.

 The Mohave and Yavapai counties were particularly hard-hit.
 A relief helicopter crashed in attempt to rescue a woman and her baby, killing its two crew members.
 Five towns – Clifton, Duncan, Winkelman, Hayden, and Marana – were all almost entirely flooded.
 Authorities were forced to close Interstate 10 when waters from the Gila River destroyed a bridge.
 Additionally, two people perished in their car on an Indian reservation in the Gila River valley.
 Nearby, in Phoenix, 150 persons were evacuated from an apartment complex.
 One underpass was filled with water 9 ft deep.
-Throughout the greater Phoenix area, eight fires were started via lighting.
+Throughout the greater Phoenix area, eight fires were started via lightning.
 Damage from the fires totaled $90,000.
 In all, 14 injuries were reported.
 The 28 mile (45 km) long Santa Fe Railway that served the city of Prescott was washed out in multiple locations between the Chino Valley and downtown Prescott due to floodwaters.
 Railroad service was never reinstituted and the line was formally abandoned in 1984, leaving Prescott as Arizona's largest city ever to lose its rail service.